 Any sort of pasta that's been served at your barbecue should also go straight into the garbage.
 This is because of its starchiness and ability to expand when wet, causing a stubborn blockage.

 Bottom line: Your garbage disposal is a sturdy appliance but it has its limitations.
 To keep it and your drains in good working order, throw barbecue scraps in the garbage or compost them.
-For reliable drain cleaning services, turn to the experts at AWS Plumbing, Heating & Cooling.
+For reliable drain cleaning and video inspection services, turn to the experts at AWS Plumbing, Heating & Cooling.
 To schedule your appointment, call (516) 217-2196.